DBJDBJ/dbj_gzipstream/readme.md

 **GZip** consistently wins and most importanly can be used in a JSON string value.
 </h3>

 Brotli also has some issue reconstructing the original?
 There must be some obvious explanation.
+What follows is what was an article found on the net.

 ---
 Table Of Contents